Sponsored by RCP - OGV Energy

-Government urged to hold hearings on oil and gas changes in Taranaki
+Government urged to hold hearings on oil and gas changes in taranaki

 New Zealand’s petrol producers are urging the Government committee dealing with plans to end offshore oil and gas exploration to hold some or all of its meetings in Taranaki.